Our therapy dog, and addressing resegregation of schools

 There are very interesting parallels between what is happening today and the immediate aftermath of the Brown v.
 Board of Education Decision.
 In 1956, North Carolina opposed desegregation with the Pearsall Plan, which allowed local districts to close schools that became integrated and provided for vouchers for white students to leave the public schools.
 The Pearsall Plan was declared unconstitutional — but not until 1969.
 Our current Republican-led anti-public-schools program looks like a slow motion version of the Pearsall Plan.
 We may need to fight that same battle again, in much the way the victors of the Civil War had to fight another hundred years for basic civil rights.

-Maybe I’ve got it all wrong, and the Republican anti-public-schools programs has nothing to do with getting white kids separated from black kids and providing the worst services to the black kids.
+Maybe I’ve got it all wrong, and the Republican anti-public-schools programs have nothing to do with getting white kids separated from black kids and providing the worst services to the black kids.
 There’s an easy way to test that: ask your Republican representative what programs he or she favors to promote integrated schools, and what measures he or she is taking to improve program support and funding for majority black schools.

 I still think we’ve made progress toward racial equality, and I still believe we’ll eventually put white supremacy behind us.
 And of course, the resegregationist project has not been completely successful — there are still good public school teachers and successful integrated schools.
 But we need to stop this heartless, racist project and start moving in the right direction.
 Kudos for the public school teachers in N.C. and elsewhere who are marching.
 More of us should be joining the parade.